Visa Traveler

 The success rate of visa approval depends on many factors.
 It also depends on the country you are applying for and what proof of documentation you have.
 But sometimes, even simple mistakes can get your visa denied.

-I have applied for a lot of visas in the last 7 years.
-I have made a ton of mistakes myself.
-But over time I have learned to avoid these mistakes.
+I have applied for a lot of visas.
+I have made a ton of mistakes.
+But over time, I have learned to avoid these mistakes.
 These days, none of my visas are rejected.

 Being smart and avoiding these mistakes will spare you time, money and visa denials.
-So, without further due, let’s look at these 11 mistakes that can get your visa denied.
+So, let’s take a look at these 11 visa mistakes that can get your visa denied.
 And the ways to avoid them.

 01. Not following the visa rules strictly